TylerJang27/Scav_Hunt_Extension/README.md

 ### Hunting

-Navigate to the start of the hunt (contact the hunt creator for the start, the default is `google.com`).
-When you are on a page that contains a clue, the extension icon will display a blue "1".
+Navigate to the start of the hunt (contact the hunt creator for the start if a prompt does not appear, the default is `google.com`).
+When you navigate to a page that contains a clue for the first time, a popup alert will appear and the extension icon will display a blue "1".
 Click on it to retrieve the clue!
 Depending on the clue type, you will either receive the next clue or have the option to submit a key.
 Note that you must wait for the page to load completely before you can click on the extension.

 ### Customization and Development